gunjchhetri/grepping_demo/README.md

-# Grepping(Project name)
+# About project

-Grepping lets users upload a PDF and ask questions about its contents.
+It lets users upload a PDF and ask questions about its contents.
 It converts the PDF into page-marked text, searches it using `ripgrep`, and uses an LLM to answer from the most relevant passages.

 ## Why?